 While most of the internal electronic information exchange for this course will be handled via Avenue, the course pages will contain useful links to external material.
 The course pages also serve as the central fallback location for making information and material available outside Avenue, in particular in the case of Avenue accessibility problems.

-It is the student's responsibility to be aware of the information on the course web page and Avenue site, and to check regularly for announcements.
+It is the student's responsibility to be aware of the information on the course Avenue site and the course web page, and to check regularly for announcements.

 Schedule: